 Forty-five miles north of Cheyenne, stop at the Chugwater Soda Fountain in Chugwater, the oldest soda fountain in Wyoming.
 Opened in 1914, it’s known for its shakes, malts and “world-famous” Chugwater Chili.
 Down the street is the Stampede Saloon and Eatery with live music every Friday and Saturday night and a family friendly atmosphere.
 If you’re looking for a no-thrills, small-town diner for breakfast, head to Wheatland to the Western Sky’s Family Diner.

 Head to Guernsey State Park in Guernsey where a reservoir with a beach, hiking trails, four yurts and 245 campsites await.
 Or look for teepee rings and artifacts from Arapaho, Cheyenne, Oglala, and Brule Sioux tribes in Glendo State Park.
 But don't disturb any historic items.
 Remember it is illegal to remove the artifacts.
 Sandy Beach is a mile-long and 568 campsites make it a great place to camp.
+For a short hike, to the 2-mile, Two Moon Loop.
+This trail starts at the Two Moon Trailhead and loops around the entire campground.
+It is primarily forested, just under two miles in length, and is one of our more popular trails.
+It is an easy trail, mostly flat with some light elevation changes and plenty of impressive views of the lake.
 It’s approximately 100 miles north of Cheyenne, just off of I-25, at Exit 111.

 It wasn’t easy to establish the Pony Express, the legend of which far outlasted its run of only 19 months [the invention of the telegraph in 1861 replaced it].
 Seventy-five horses were needed between Missouri and California, with a fresh horse every 10-15 miles and a new rider every 75-100 miles.
 On April 3, 1860, the first official mail delivery contained 49 letters.
 It took 10 days to get across eight states.
 Get your National Park Service passport stamped at Fort Laramie, one of the Pony Express stops.